MilanRadeta/MontyHallSimulation/README.md

 We can't say that the contestant can switch back and forth between two doors, since it's possible for that one of those two doors open during the game.

 The results for Switch Strategy and Reward Door DoS tend to 2/3 chance.
-This is because that in case of using this strategy, the result is not dependent on N, and is actually reverting back to edge case of N=3.
+This is because that in case of using this strategy, the result is not dependent on N, and is actually reverting back to edge case of N = 3.
 Further analysis of this strategy will be done in the future.

 ### Switch Once